- Why you should run Hive on Kubernetes, even in a Hadoop cluster

 Below are concurrency factors derived from concurrency tests:

 We observe that in every concurrency test, Hive on MR3 maintains the lowest concurrency factor, which stays around 0.4 across all the clusters.
 Moreover its concurrency factor stays nearly the same regardless of the concurrency level.
-On the Indigo cluster, it concurrency factor even slightly decreases as the concurrency level increases.
-In contrast, both Hive-LLAP and Presto see their concurrency factors increasing with the concurrency level.
-In the case of Presto on the Indigo cluster, it almost degenerates to a system with no support for concurrent queries (reaching a concurrency factor of 1).
+On the Red and Indigo clusters, it concurrency factor even slightly decreases as the concurrency level increases.

 Summary of concurrency tests

-From our analysis above, we see that Hive on MR3 outshines other competitors in every aspect — performance, stability, and scalability.
+From our analysis above, we see that Hive on MR3 outshines other competitors in performance.
+It also shows excellent scalability.
+For example, Hive on MR3 scales successfully up to a concurrency level of 128 on the Red cluster without failing any single query.
 As is evident from the analysis of concurrent factors, the strength of Hive on MR3 stems from the design and architecture of MR3, not the use of Hive.
 After all, both Hive-LLAP and Hive on MR3 share the same code base to process individual queries.
 (For more details on the architectural difference between Hive-LLAP and Hive on MR3, we refer the reader to the following page: Comparison with Hive-LLAP.)
 We summarize the results of concurrency tests as follows:

 - Hive on MR3 is the fastest SQL-on-Hadoop system for concurrent environments.